autotelik/datashift/README.markdown

 ### Features

-Map Active Record models and associations to files.
+Map Active Record models and associations to files, generate sample templates.

-Import and Export ActiveRecord based data through .xls or CSV  files.
+Import and Export ActiveRecord models through .xls or CSV  files, including all associations and with configurable defaults.

 Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby.

-High level rake tasks provided.
+High level rake tasks provided for key features.

+Easily extendable Loader functionality to deal with non trivial import cases, such as complex association lookups.

-Spree E-Commerce specific loaders and rake tasks provided enabling import/export of all data including Products with complex associations such as Options/Variants and Images.
+Specific loaders and rake tasks provided out the box for Spree E-Commerce,
+enabling import/export of all data including Products with complex associations such as Options/Variants and Images.

-Example spreadsheets, fully documented with comments for each column.
+Many example Spreadsheets provided, fully documented with comments for each column.

 ## Installation